Jyou95/simple-enquiry/README.md

 # This is an experimental simple enquiry package.

-### This package will enables user to send enquiries via email to project admin.
+### This package will enables user to send enquiries via email to project admins.
 ### The questions will be saved in database